camunda/camunda-docs-manual/content/reference/bpmn20/events/escalation-events.md

 # Defining Escalation

 An escalation event definition is declared by using the `escalationEventDefinition` element.
 The attribute `escalationRef` references an `escalation` element declared as a child element of the definitions root element.
-The following is an excerpt of a process in which an escalation event is declared and referenced by an intermediate throwing escalation event.
+The following is an excerpt of a process in which an escalation event is declared and referenced by an escalation intermediate throw event.

 ```xml
 <definitions>